-What to say Now I'm going to read aloud some questions for you to answer.
-I'm going at the start to read each question twice, with a short gap in between.
-You need to of the aural listen very carefully when I read the questions to you. questions You must work on your own and you must not call out the answers.
-If any pupils are using the optional pupil script to support their access to these questions, you should follow the guidance at the back of this document.
+What to say at the start of the aural questions

+Now I'm going to read aloud some questions for you to answer.
+I'm going to read each question twice, with a short gap in between.
+You need to listen very carefully when I read the questions to you.

+You must work on your own and you must not call out the answers.

+• If any pupils are using the optional pupil script to support their access to these questions, you should follow the guidance on page 10 of this document.

 Look at the practice question on page 3.
-This is a practice question for us to do together. • When reading the question to the pupils, remember to repeat the bold text only. • You may help pupils locate the question where necessary.
-Ajay has two footballs.
-Amy has three footballs.
-How many footballs do they have altogether?
-Write your answer in the box.
-Before proceeding, ensure that the pupils know where they should have written their answer and the number they should have written.
+This is a practice question for us to do together.

+- When reading the question to the pupils, remember to repeat the bold text only. - You may help pupils locate the question where necessary.

+Look at the four keys.

+Tick the key that is the longest.

+Before proceeding, ensure that the pupils know where they should have indicated their answer, and the correct answer they should have chosen.
 Discuss methods the pupils used to work out their answer.
 Allow the pupils to change their answer to the correct one by crossing out or rubbing out, to make sure they know how to correct errors.

 Now I'm going to read out questions 1 to 5.

 You should try to answer all of the questions.
-You should write your answers in the correct place for each question. • If any pupils are using the optional pupil script, remind them to write their answers in the test booklet and not on the script.
+You should write your answers in the correct place for each question.

+• If any pupils are using the optional pupil script, remind them to write their answers in the test booklet and not on the script.

 Remember, I can't help you with these next questions.
 You should try to work them out on your own.

-If you can't answer a question move onto the next one.
-Do you have any questions that you want to ask before we start?
-Turn to page 4 of the booklet. • Read questions 1 to 5, allowing sufficient time for pupils to write their answers before you move on to the next question.
+Do you have any questions?

+Turn to page 4 of the booklet.

+Read questions 1 to 5, allowing sufficient time for pupils to write their answers before you move on to the next question.
 When reading the question to the pupils, remember to repeat the bold text only.
 Words that are underlined should be emphasised.